publiclab/Leaflet.DistortableImage/README.md

  ### MapKnitter Lite

+Read more about MapKnitter going offline here: https://publiclab.org/mapknitter

-Check out an early prototype of the [Mapknitter Lite project](https://publiclab.github.io/Leaflet.DistortableImage/examples/archive)
+Check out a prototype of the [Mapknitter Lite project](https://publiclab.github.io/Leaflet.DistortableImage/examples/archive) which enables you to:

+* create maps and stitch images
+* download maps to save them
+* store saved maps and image collections in the Internet Archive (archive.org)
+* host maps at archive.org for others to see

 ## Demo